-The narrator, Caroline’s sister Grace, does not outright say anything about Caroline’s opinion of her own beauty, but Danticat shows that Caroline has a negative self-image.
-Her natural hair is dark and curly and would therefore be considered not as pretty as straight blond hair.
+The narrator, Caroline’s sister Grace, does not say anything explicit about Caroline’s opinion of her own beauty, but Danticat shows that Caroline has a negative self-image.
+Her natural hair is dark and curly and, therefore, many whites would not consider it as pretty as straight blond hair.
 While Caroline is talking to her mother and sister, she “brushed aside a strand of her hair, chemically straightened and streaked bright copper from a peroxide experiment.”
 In the next sentence, Caroline’s mother notes that she thinks she is “so American.”
-While her mother is referring to Caroline’s opinion on traditional Haitian soup, the placement of the two sentences links the changes Caroline makes to her hair to her Americanness.
+While her mother is referring to Caroline’s opinion of traditional Haitian soup, the juxtaposition of the two sentences links the changes Caroline makes to her hair to her Americanness.

 Caroline also feels more pressure to appear “normal” because she is visibly set apart from others in a way her mother and sister are not.
 She was born without part of one arm and it is clear that she has negative feelings about her disability.
-Their mother confesses to Grace that part of her dislike of Caroline’s fiancée comes from her fear that he is only marrying Caroline to be noble and that both parents worried Caroline would struggle to find a husband because of her arm.
-While neither parent spoke of this to Caroline, she picked up on their idea that she should be pitied because she is disabled, wishing that the rest of her arm would magically appear.
+Their mother confesses to Grace that part of her dislike of Caroline’s fiancée comes from her fear that he is only marrying Caroline to appear noble towards a person with a disability.
+Both parents worried Caroline would struggle to find a husband because of her arm.
+While neither parent spoke of this to Caroline, she picked up on their idea that she should be pitied because she is disabled.
+Consequently, she wished that the rest of her arm would magically appear.

 Julie A. Willett, “Feminism,” The American Beauty Industry Encyclopedia (Westport: Greenwood Publishing Group, 2010): 113; Tracey Owens Patton, “Hey Girl, Am I More than My Hair?: African American Women and Their Struggles with Beauty, Body Image, and Hair,” NWSA Journal 18.2 (2006): 30.